OlivierGaland/bitcoin-puzzle-worker/README.md

         * the watchdog that will monitor stack health and provide a web browser graphical interface at http://localhost.
 It will check for faulty containers and restart them if possible for instance
         * the clients that will run the scanning software, each client is associated with one video card, so there will be as many clients as you have video cards on your rig.
     - watchdog setup :
-        * depends_on : you should add one line depends_on per client with the client service name
         * env_file : add your env.watchdog file name on this line
     - client setup :
         * service name should be somewhat standardized, keeping the current policy is advised, for instance bitcrack-client-00 for gpu 0 (note the 2 digits in the service name that allow a smooth sorting by name)